 The film has Sonmi believe that she will be reunited with Hae-Joo in another life, and immediately cuts to Ewing and his wife (the same actor and actress) being reunited at the end of Ewing's voyage.
-So it's more like they were already together in a different, much earlier life, unless Timey-Wimey Ball applies to the reincarnation of souls.
+Additionally, both actors played the parents of Rufus Sixsmith's niece.
+So it's more like they were already together in two very different, much earlier lives, unless Timey-Wimey Ball applies to the reincarnation of souls.

 Translation Convention: Possible aversion in "An Orison of Sonmi~451": the archivist comments on how Sonmi speaks good "Consumer", and she replies in what sounds like futuristic Korean.
 Thus, we can infer that "Korean" exists but is viewed as the common people's parlance, whereas English (or Consumer, if English simply serves as a stand-in for the sake of storytelling) is what all the higher-class people and/or the government speak.
 This is akin to how Latin was used historically throughout much of Europe.